kvnbias/config-desktop/README.md

 * For debian-based distros using ubiquity installer you can remove the bootloader from the installation by executing `ubiquity -b` on the terminal.
 * For RHEL-based distros using anaconda installer you can remove bootloader on full disk summary.
 * If GRUB is installed, use `os-prober` to detect other OS.

-## Why some packages are compiled from source?
-Some packages doesn't exist in the main REPO.
-If the package exist on community maintained repos, there is a chance that the package is unmaintaned, failing builds, or outdated.
-I will only include packages from community repos if it is maintained by the authors/contributors of the software.
-As of now, AUR is the only community maintained repo that I trust.

 ## As of 05/08/2019
 ##### Tested in the following distros: